 Our local produce stand was started in 2007 and just keeps getting better and better every year!
-Each Wednesday, from mid-June to mid-October (weather permitting), you will see a small band of volunteers offering farm fresh produce for sale in front of the BPHA Recreation Centre at 293 Shakespeare Drive.
-The usual hours are noon to 6:00pm.
+Each Wednesday, from mid-June to mid-September (weather permitting), you will see a small band of volunteers offering farm fresh produce for sale in front of the BPHA Recreation Centre at 293 Shakespeare Drive.
+The usual hours are 1pm - 5pm.

 - Promote local agriculture